foxbunny/duckweed/README.md

 };
 ```

-Note that we've used a function for the `inputModel`, and an POJO for the
+Note that we've used a function for the `inputModel`, and a POJO for the
 `rootModel`.
 This is because `rootModel` doesn't need to do anything dynamic,
 but for `inputModel` we want to generate a fresh object for multiple inputs.

-There aren't any rules about what you can or cannot do.
-Duckweed will treat
+Even though we have defined two separate models, Duckweed will only care about
-everything as a single object (the root model that ends up being passed to the
+the root model, and will treat everything as a single big object.
+This is
-runner).
+important to keep in mind once we start working with actions.

 ## View composition